 Implement strategies to increase student retention, close the persistence gap, and decrease students' time to degree completion.
-Investigate the causes of low retention and persistence rates in SU's under-represented groups, and develop measurable strategies to improve these rates.
+Investigate the causes of low retention and persistence rates in SU's under-represented groups, and develop measurable strategies to improve retention and persistence.